|

 - Olfaction

-Respiration.
 The nose serves as the natural pathway for breathing, an instinctive function critical for life.
 Mouth breathing is an acquired act that can compromise respiratory efficiency.
 For instance, a newborn with choanal atresia – a blockage of the nasal airway – can experience life-threatening asphyxiation if not treated promptly.
 The nose also facilitates simultaneous breathing and eating.
+A healthy adult normally breathes about 12–24 times a minute and inhales around 10,000 litres of air in a day at different temperatures, humidity, with dust and microorganisms.

 1. Mechanism of Respiration